martell/ellcc/llvm/docs/LangRef.rst

     - On X86-64 the callee preserves all general purpose registers, except for RDI and RAX.
+"``swiftcc``" - This calling convention is used for Swift language.
+    - On X86-64 RCX and R8 are available for additional integer returns, and XMM2 and XMM3 are available for additional FP/vector returns.
+    - On iOS platforms, we use AAPCS-VFP calling convention.
 "``cc <n>``" - Numbered convention
     Any calling convention may be specified by number, allowing target-specific calling conventions to be used.
 Target specific